Formal category theory in $\infty$-equipments I: First notions of formal category theory

 is cartesian. \end{definition}

-\begin{proposition} Any equivalence $f : x\rightarrow y$ in $\P$ is fully faithful. \end{proposition} \begin{proof} Note that $f$ is classified by a map $[1] \rightarrow \P_0$, and we have to check that is cartesian.
-This follows from the fact that the first arrow factors over the point. \end{proof}
+\begin{remark} Let $f : x \to y$ be an arrow in $\P$.
+Then one readily verfies using the companionship and conjunction triangle identities that we have the following decomposition of the identity 2-cell on $f$:

+where the 2-cells in the decomposition are companionship/conjunction units and counits.
+The composite of the bottom row is a cartesian 2-cell by \cref{th.comp-conj-cart}.
+Hence by \cref{rem.cart-fact}, $f$ is an injection if and only if the composite of the top row defines an equivalence $\id_x \to f^\circledast f_\circledast$ in $\Hor(\P)(x,x)$. \end{remark}

-\begin{example} If $\P = \CCAT_\infty$, the above definition recovers the usual notion of fully faithful functors.
+\begin{example} If $\P = \infty\CCAT$, then the injections are precisely the fully faithful functors.
 To wit, suppose that $f : \C \rightarrow \D$ is a functor between $\infty$-categories.
-Then the identity 2-cell $\id_f$ factors (essentially) uniquely as
+Then the identity 2-cell $\id_f$ factors uniquely as the vertical composite

-so that the bottom 2-cell is cartesian.
-From the perspective of profunctors, the top comparison 2-cell is given by the canonical map $\map_\C(-,-) \rightarrow \map_\D(f-,f-)$ in $\prof(\C, \C)$.
-By the definition above, $f$ is fully faithful in $\CCAT_\infty$ if and only if this map is an equivalence in $\prof(\C,\C)$, hence the result follows. \end{example}
+so that the bottom 2-cell is cartesian (and the top 2-cell coincides with the composite of the top row of \cref{rem.injection}).
+From the perspective of profunctors, it follows from \cref{ex.ccat-cart-lifts} that the top comparison 2-cell is given by the arrow $\map_\C(-,-) \rightarrow \map_\D(f(-),f(-))$ in $\fun(\C^\op \times \C, \S)$ that is induced by $f$.
+Note that $f$ is an injection if and only if this comparison 2-cell is an equivalence, and this is precisely the case when $f$ is a fully faithful functor. \end{example}

+\begin{example} Let $f : \C \rightarrow \D$ be a functor of $\infty$-categories internal to a complete $\infty$-category $\E$ with universal geometric realizations.
+Then one readily verifies using the description of cartesian cells of \cref{prop.int-ccat-equip} that $f$ is injection in $\CCAT(\E)$ if and only if the square

+is a pullback square in $\E$, for all $g : [n] \rightarrow [1]$.
+Note that this square may be identified with the commutative square

+In light of the Segal condition, it is sufficient to check for $n=1$.
+If $g$ is constant, then the above square is trivially a pullback square.
+If $g = \id$, then it is precisely the condition for the induced square

+to be a pullback square, where the vertical arrows are given by source-target maps.
+Hence $f$ is an injection if the above square is a pullback square. \end{example}